sazhu809/Crowdfunding_ETL/README.md

 2. Export the campaign DataFrame as campaign.csv and save it to your GitHub repository.

+## Create the Contacts DataFrame
+Choose one of the following two options for extracting and transforming the data from the contacts.xlsx Excel data:

+Option 1: Use Python dictionary methods.

+Option 2: Use regular expressions.

+If you chose Option 1, complete the following steps:

+1.Import the contacts.xlsx file into a DataFrame.

+2. Iterate through the DataFrame, converting each row to a dictionary.

+4. Iterate through each dictionary, doing the following:

+- Extract the dictionary values from the keys by using a Python list comprehension.
+- Add the values for each row to a new list.
+- Create a new DataFrame that contains the extracted data.
+- Split each "name" column value into a first and last name, and place each in a new column.
+- Clean and export the DataFrame as contacts.csv and save it to your GitHub repository.

 ## Create the Crowdfunding Database
 1. Inspect the four CSV files, and then sketch an ERD of the tables by using QuickDBDLinks to an external site..